 You don’t really get that choice when eating jarred pasta sauce that you bought at the grocery store.
 And, frankly speaking, making your own pasta sauce, tomato- or cream-based, doesn’t take much more time and effort than heating up store-bought pasta sauce.

 If you lead a busy life and don’t want to make your own pasta sauce every time you cook pasta, consider making homemade pasta sauce in large batches—and storing the leftovers in the fridge for up to 5 days or in the freezer for up to 6 months.

 When I know I’m going to have a busy week or month, I cook up a big batch of tomato sauce that I can use as an ingredient for making pasta, eggplant Parmigiana, and meatballs with tomato sauce.

 As soon as the sauce is done cooking, I transfer it to airtight containers, let it cool down for about an hour, and store it in the freezer.
 To thaw my homemade tomato sauce, I transfer it from the freezer to the fridge the night before I plan to cook with it.

 The Bottom Line

-The jarred pasta sauce that grocery stores carry comes already cooked.
-So, whenever you feel like making a quick pasta dish at home, there’s no need to cook it.
+The pasta sauce in the jars available in supermarkets is already cooked.
+So if you want to make a quick pasta dish at home, you don’t really have to cook it.

-To reheat store-bought pasta sauce, simmer it over medium-low heat in your frying pan for 10 minutes.
-To improve its taste, try out one of the techniques I shared in this post.
+To reheat store-bought pasta sauce, let it simmer slowly in a pan over medium-low heat for 10 minutes.
+To enhance its flavor, try one of the techniques I have described in this post.